Across Texas Children's Hospital's U.S. offices, employees in the state of Wisconsin earn the most, taking home $64.63 per hour.

-The highest paychecks go to Staff Nurses, who earn an average about $44.10 per hour, closely trailed by Registered Nurses ($30.10), Administrative Assistants ($21.27), and Certified Medical Assistants ($17.49).
-Financial compensation for Medical Assistants is rather low — on average only approximately $13.44 — relative to the rest of the company.
+The highest paychecks go to Staff Nurses, who earn an average approximately $44.10 per hour, closely trailed by Registered Nurses (around $30.46), Medical Technologists (about $29.17), and Certified Medical Assistants ($17.00).
+On the lower end are Medical Assistants at $13.44 on average.

 Years of Experience